 Closing the gap in accelerated materials discovery

 Old edisonian methods of materials discovery are quickly being replaced by high throughput screening and synthesis.
 However, characterization techniques have lagged behind.
-In order to be able to complete the process of materials design feedback must be given on screening and synthesis techniques.
+In order to fully incorporate electron microscopy into the process of high-throughput materials design, feedback must be given on the same timescale as screening and synthesis techniques.
 This project seeks to close that gap by providing an automated workflow to understanding local atomic structures.
 This will not only provide invaluable information for improving high throughput screening and synthesis, but will also help illuminate the role of heterogeneity in these materials.
 By leveraging advances in machine learning we can provide statistical information on structural properties such as shape and defect content.

-Finding order amongst the disorder in metallic glasses
+Finding order amongst the disorder in non-crystalline materials

 Unlike crystalline systems, amorphous materials lack long range order.
 This makes their structure a mystery- although average quantities can be determined, the local structure of a disordered material has never been directly measured.
 This project uses advanced TEM measurements to determine local, nanometer-range order and symmetries in metallic glasses and relate them their structure.